NCI Affordable Cancer Technologies Program

 How should the Milestones and Timelines section of the application be structured?

-- A timeline (Gantt chart) identifying milestones throughout the duration of the project is required.
+- timeline (Gantt chart) identifying milestones throughout the duration of the project is required

 Examples of possible milestones/quantitative performance measures:

-- Demonstration that the technology has high positive and negative predictive value; and
+- demonstration that the technology has high positive and negative predictive value

-- Demonstration that the technology can be n-fold faster, n-fold more sensitive, or n-fold more specific, etc. than the current "gold standard" technology.
+- demonstration that the technology can be n-fold faster, n-fold more sensitive, or n-fold more specific than the current "gold standard" technology

-For applications including both HIC and LMIC investigators, is it expected the HIC PD/PI have worked in an LMIC?
+For applications including both HIC and LMIC investigators, is it expected that the HIC project director (PD) or principal investigator (PI) have worked in an LMIC?

-No. Previous work in the LMIC is not expected for the HIC PI in applications including both HIC and LMIC investigators.
+No. Previous work in LMICs is not expected for the HIC PD/PI in applications including both HIC and LMIC investigators.
 Nevertheless, in such instances, evidence of past collaborations will strengthen the application.

 For all awards at NIH, please note the following points: